 Healthcare comes under the purview of MS ISO9002 certification and hospitals and clinics are accredited by the Malaysian Medical Society for Quality.
-The government is keen to promote medical tourism to overseas patients, and takes a great interest in ensuring its facilities and services are top-notch.
+The government is keen to promote medical tourism to overseas patients and takes a great interest in ensuring its facilities and services are top-notch.

 Medical schools select only the best and brightest students as education here is highly competitive.
-The aspiring medical student has to sit for pre-admission tests or fulfill certain educational criteria (including science subjects) to be admitted.
+The aspiring medical student is required to sit for pre-admission tests or to fulfill certain educational criteria (including science subjects) to be admitted.
 It takes five to six years for students to obtain an M.B.B.S. degree.
 After receiving their medical degree, students then have to work at a government or government-notified facility for three years before they can be fully registered.
 After that, many opt to undertake further study to become specialists in specific fields, such as plastic surgery.

-Kuala Lumpur is one of the top tourist locations in Asia.
+Kuala Lumpur is one of the top tourist destinations in Asia.
 As such, it caters to all kinds of travelers, ranging from budget-backpackers to the highly affluent who can afford the best of everything.

 As a modern city, you’ll find most accommodation options provide everything you need for a speedy recovery—something which you should bear in mind for both you and any family or friends traveling with you.

 Despite its large population, Kuala Lumpur is considered a safe city.
 That said, you should always be careful when in an unfamiliar place and not wear expensive jewelry or carry wallets full of cash and credit cards.
 When using public transport, such as buses and crowded monorails, be aware of your bag as there are always random pickpocketing and mugging incidents.
-Avoid going alone in the night and traversing deserted areas (as you probably would at home).
+Avoid going alone at night and traversing deserted areas (as you probably would at home).

 Get started now by browsing through three of our most popular medical facilities in Kuala Lumpur for cosmetic surgery:

-In the extremely rare event that you face any post-surgery or treatment problems, Medical Departures will be on your side to help you get it sorted.
+In the infrequent event that you face any post-surgery or treatment problems, Medical Departures will be on your side to help you get it sorted.
 The providers we partner with all provide warranties on the work they perform, as well as the materials used.
 However, this will not pay for any additional flight or accommodation costs in the even-more-unlikely event that you have to return to Kuala Lumpur to rectify your problem.
-This is why we advise taking additional insurance in case of medical complications when going for major procedures (rather than say, Botox).
-This is a small price to pay for your own peace-of-mind.
+This is why we advise taking additional insurance in case of medical complications when going for major procedures (rather than say, Botox®).
+This is a small price to pay for your peace-of-mind.